An Odd Estimator for Shapley Values: Our Odd Insights

 The Fourier basis consists of functions $\chi_T: 2^{[d]} \to \mathbb{R}$ where

-It is easy to check that the function $\chi_T(S)$ is odd if $|T|$ is odd, and even if $|T|$ is even.
-Analogous to the unanimity basis, we will define a constrained class of functions for fitting the value function $f$.
-Let
+It is easy to check that $\chi_T(S)$ is odd if $|T|$ is odd, and even if $|T|$ is even.
+Analogous to the unanimity basis, we define a constrained class of functions for fitting the function $f$:

-While the unanimity and Fourier bases are distinct, their span on coalitions up to a given order $k$ are equivalent.
+While the unanimity and Fourier bases are distinct, it has been established that their spans on coalitions up to a given order $k$ are strictly equivalent \citep[Theorem 5]{zhou2025fast}.
+Therefore, the restricted function classes coincide exactly: